akiradeveloper/HeiankyoView/README.md

 Akira Hayakawa of Kyoto university.

 ### It's time to visualize the Linux kernel source tree!
+Linus Torvalds is the mayor of this city.
+Where do you live in this city?
 ![Visualizing Linux kernel](images/linux.png "Visualizing Linux kernel")

 ## Example